Marine Parade Community Building: Architecture

-Design concept
+The centrepiece of the wall mural, which was Singapore's largest piece of installation art, resembled a human eye.

+The architectural form of the Marine Parade Community Building has been described as a "dragon", with the roof as a crest and the artwork as the eye of the dragon.
+The horizontal louvres on the library block were seen as the tail fins of the dragon, an auspicious beast in Chinese culture.
 Sited adjacent to Housing and Development Board apartment blocks of the Marine Parade Housing Estate, the Marine Parade Community Building could be seen as an attempt to engage the wider community.
 The activities of the community building were planned to overlap and to coalesce, as a one-stop destination for the entire family.
 The rich congruence of the multiple programmes for the building is expressed architecturally as a collage of diverse elements.
 The building was designed by a local architectural firm, William Lim Associates, which adopted a postmodern pluralist approach, expressed through a multiplicity of materials and forms.